 Flea allergy dermatitis

-Flea allergy dermatitis can occur at any age but usually develops when dogs are young, between one and five years of age.
+Flea allergy dermatitis (also called prurtius) is one of the most common skin issues with dogs.
+It can occur at any age but usually develops when dogs are young, between one and five years of age.
 Most of the fleas that occur today are cat fleas, which is why some dogs can be hypersensitive to them.

 To reproduce the flea must have a blood meal.
 It bites its host, your dog, and introduces saliva into the wound.
 The allergic reaction is to proteins in the saliva.
 Most dogs can tolerate one or two flea bites, but a dog with flea bite hypersensitivity can’t tolerate even one.

 Because the flea bites and then jump off your dog, you may not even see a flea.
 The first you notice is your dog starting to bite and chew.
 Scabs, hot spots of sore skin and bald patches start to appear.
 The damage is typically around the rump, base of tail and back legs.
 But can also occur on the front legs and paws.